Hutchinson River Parkway: Mount Vernon to Connecticut

 Soon the parkway leaves Pelham for Mount Vernon, entering the Chester Heights section.
-In Mount Vernon, the Hutchinson River Parkway enters Exit 6B, a connection to the Cross County Parkway.
-The parkway winds northeast into Exit 7, a junction with New Rochelle Road, bending northwest through Nature Study Woods Park.
+In Mount Vernon, the Hutchinson River Parkway enters exit 6B, a connection to the Cross County Parkway.
+The parkway winds northeast into exit 7, a junction with New Rochelle Road, bending northwest through Nature Study Woods Park.
 The parkway then bends north into New Rochelle.
 Just after crossing into New Rochelle, the Cross County Parkway merges into the northbound lanes.
-Crossing through Twin Lakes Park, the parkway enters Exit 8, a junction with the northern end of Webster Avenue.
-Passing around Reservoir 3, the Hutchinson River Parkway crosses into Eastchester and soon back into New Rochelle near Exit 9, which connects to North Avenue.
+Crossing through Twin Lakes Park, the parkway enters exit 8, a junction with the northern end of Webster Avenue.
+Passing around Reservoir 3, the Hutchinson River Parkway crosses into Eastchester and soon back into New Rochelle near exit 9, which connects to North Avenue.

-To the north, Exit 9A and Exit 9B going southbound junctions with Mill Road in Eastchester, the continuation of North Avenue.
-After Exits 9A and 9B, the parkway passes east of Reservoir 1 and south of Exit 9C, Wilmot Road.
-The Hutchinson River Parkway proceeds northeast as a four-lane arterial through New Rochelle.
+To the north, exit 9A and exit 9B going southbound junctions with Mill Road in Eastchester, the continuation of North Avenue.
+After exits 9A and 9B, the parkway passes east of Reservoir 1 and south of exit 9C, Wilmot Road.
+The Hutchinson River Parkway proceeds northeast as a four-lane freeway through New Rochelle.
 The parkway crosses under NY 125 (Weaver Street), which is accessible southbound via exit 11.
 Proceeding northbound, exit 11 services Hutchinson Avenue, which connects to NY 125 and Quaker Ridge Country Club.
-Now in the Quaker Ridge section of Scarsdale, the Hutchinson River Parkway crosses into Exit 12, Mamaroneck Road near Saxon Woods County Park.
-The parkway runs along the southern end of the park, entering Exit 13A-B in the center of the park.
+Now in the Quaker Ridge section of Scarsdale, the Hutchinson River Parkway crosses into exit 12, Mamaroneck Road near Saxon Woods County Park.
+The parkway runs along the southern end of the park, entering exit 13A-B in the center of the park.

 Exit 13A-B services Mamaroneck Avenue as it crosses over the West Branch of the Mamaroneck River.
 Leaving the park, the Hutchinson River Parkway enters White Plains, crossing past a median rest area.
-The parkway continues northeast, entering Exit 14, a diamond interchange with NY 127 (North Street) in Harrison.
-Passing Maple Moor Golf Course, the Hutchinson River Parkway enters Exit 15A–B, a cloverleaf interchange with I-287 (the Cross Westchester Expressway).
-Just to the north of the interchange, I-684 forks to the northwest in Harrison at Exit 16A.
-Just northeast of I-684, Exit 16B forks to NY 120 (Purchase Street).
+The parkway continues northeast, entering exit 14, a diamond interchange with NY 127 (North Street) in Harrison.
+Passing Maple Moor Golf Course, the Hutchinson River Parkway enters exit 15A–B, a cloverleaf interchange with I-287 (the Cross Westchester Expressway).
+Just to the north of the interchange, NY 984J forks to the northwest towards I-684 in Harrison at exit 16A.
+Just northeast of NY 984J, exit 16B forks to NY 120 (Purchase Street).

-After Exit 16A-B the parkway makes a bend to the southeast entering Exit 17, a junction with Lincoln Avenue in Harrison.
-The four-lane parkway winds northeast once again, entering Exit 18, a junction with North Ridge Street in Rye Brook.
-The Hutchinson River Parkway enters Exit 19A, a connection with NY 120A (King Street).
+After exit 16A-B the parkway makes a bend to the southeast entering exit 17, a junction with Lincoln Avenue in Harrison.
+The four-lane parkway winds northeast once again, entering exit 18, a junction with North Ridge Street in Rye Brook.
+The Hutchinson River Parkway enters exit 19A, a connection with NY 120A (King Street).
 At this interchange, the Hutchinson River Parkway crosses into the state of Connecticut and continues northeast as the Merritt Parkway (Route 15).